jackyef/react-isomorphic-data/packages/react-isomorphic-data/README.md

 - [ ] More fine tuned options for cache policy, fetch policy, etc.
 - [ ] Better error handling
 - [ ] Better documentation
+- [ ] Multi-package structure so we can separate HOC stuffs to decrease bundlesize.
+Currently, HOCs require hoist-non-react-static which increase our bundle size.

 Feel free to open an issue if you have something in mind!